Fesuoy1/Customizable-Wind-Charges/README.md

 ##

 ## Note that this also affects breeze's wind charges.
-I am planning to try seperating this to another few gamerules.
+I am planning to try separating this to another few gamerules.